On this International Women’s Day, let us take you back to the origins of Birmingham Settlement!

 Wardens, Students, and Maids, 1929.

-The founding of Birmingham Settlement was a product of the Settlement movement, beginning in 1884 in the East End of London because of the upper classes becoming more aware of the contrast between their own wealth and the poverty of the working classes.
-As a result, Toynbee Hall was created.
+As a result, in 1884 Toynbee Hall in the East End of London was created.
 Fifteen years after the creation of Toynbee Hall, on 29th September 1899, Birmingham Settlement was founded in Summer Lane, Newtown.
 Unlike other Settlements around the country, the committee was entirely made up of women, from president to treasurer, with the first male team member joining in 1913.

 Opening day, 29th September 1899.